ckormanyos/wide-integer/README.md

 static_assert(result_is_ok == true, "Error: example is not OK!");
 ```

-`constexpr`-ness has been checked on GCC 10, clang 10
+`constexpr`-_ness_ of `uintwide_t`has been checked on GCC 10, clang 10
 (with `-std=c++20`) and VC 14.2 (with `/std:c++latest`),
 also for various embedded compilers such as `avr-gcc` 10,
 `arm-non-eabi-gcc` 10, and more.
 In addition,
-less modern compiler versions,
+less modern compiler versions in addition to some other compilers
-some with standards such as C++14, 17, 2a have also been checked
+having standards such as C++14, 17, 2a have also been checked
 for `constexpr` usage of `uintwide_t`.
 If you have an older
 compiler, you might have to check the compiler's
-ability to use `constexpr` with wide_integer.
+ability to obtain the entire benefit of `constexpr` with `uintwide_t`.

 If full `constexpr` compliance is not available or its
 availability is unknown, the preprocessor symbols below can be useful.